GetSure

 While the former is common to all whole life policies, that is NOT the case for the latter.
 For policies from burial insurance companies like Globe Life or Mutual of Omaha, your premiums increase every five years as you enter a new age bracket.

-Note that this policy DOES have a “waiting period”.
+Note that this policy does have a “waiting period.”
 If the insured dies during the first two years, AAA will return your premiums paid, plus interest.
 However, you will not get the full death benefit paid.

 AAA Whole Life Insurance

-The second of AAA’s two whole life insurance policies require more effort during the application process, but the upside is higher coverage limits, lower life insurance rates, AND no graded death benefit during the first two years.
+The second of AAA’s two whole life insurance policies requires more effort during the application process, but the upside is higher coverage limits, lower life insurance rates, AND no graded death benefit during the first two years.

 Unlike their guaranteed issue whole life insurance policy above, with this policy, you will have to answer medical questions, and for policies over $30,000, an exam will likely be required.